Debby696/alx-system_engineering-devops/README.md

-this is my readmefile on shell init file, variables and expansion
+This is readme on shell init variables expansion